-The Near Term Cost Baseline is detailed in Table 4.1A.
-Funding amounts for FY2008 through FY2014 are based on funds allocated to the NRDA project by DOE.
-FY2015 and FY2016 numbers reflect the FY(+1 and +2 year) requests made by DOE on behalf of the Council to DOE Headquarters.
+The updated Near Term Cost Baseline based on the "rolling wave" process is detailed in Table 4.1A.
+It should be noted that the estimated baseline costs were developed in 2012 and may need to be escalated over time.
+Funding amounts for FY2008 through FY2015 are based on funds allocated to the NRDA project by DOE.
+FY2016 and FY2017 numbers reflect the FY (+1 and +2 year) requests made by DOE on behalf of the Council to DOE Headquarters.
 The Council has agreed to use the average estimated study cost from the IAP for budgetary planning purposes.
-Specific projected annual costs for FY2017 and beyond have not been estimated due to the uncertainty in making these estimates.
+Specific projected annual costs for FY2018 and beyond have not been estimated due to the uncertainty in making these estimates.
 Out year Planning Estimate Ranges and associated overall project cost estimate ranges are set out in Table 4.1B.
 The uncertainty is based on several aspects of this project.
-First is the need to examine and analyze existing data collected during the Remediation Investigation/Feasibility Study and postremediation phases of the cleanup effort; as a result, the number and aggregate cost of needed injury studies is uncertain.
+First is the need to examine and analyze existing data collected during the Remediation Investigation/Feasibility Study and post-remediation phases of the cleanup effort; as a result, the number and aggregate cost of needed injury studies is uncertain.
 Second, as stated earlier, the Council is investigating alternatives to the phased assessment approach, with restoration planning and implementation occurring earlier than the current 10 year timeframe.
 Finally, the Council may utilize streamlined assessment methods that rely on reasonable worst case assumptions to quantify some injuries to natural resources.
 This methodology would reduce the need for detailed ecotoxicology and/or habitat injury studies, which could reduce the estimated costs and schedule for the project.
 The following sections are narrative descriptions for each budget element.